Alabama Cottage Food Law

 The Alabama Cottage Food Law went into effect in 2014 and provides guidance and information for cottage food entrepreneurs.
 The law states that individuals can produce certain nonhazardous foods in their homes.
 As part of the law, individuals who wish to sell these products are required to complete a food safety course designed specifically for the cottage foods industry.

 After reviewing the resources below and you wish to complete the food safety course, find a testing location near you.
+Exam dates and times are listed; however, please contact your Regional Extension Agent for more convenient options.
 The registration fee is $25.
-Please register at least two weeks prior to class.
-A certificate of completion will be awarded.
+After completion of exam, please allow up to two weeks to receive your certificate of completion.

 Rules and Regulations